chyang913/DayDehazing/README.md

 # Usage

 Put the test image in `data` directory.
-The images in the directory are from this sources.
+The images in the directory are from this source.

 B. Li et al., "Benchmarking Single-Image Dehazing and Beyond," in IEEE Transactions on Image Processing, vol. 28, no. 1, pp. 492-505, Jan.
 2019.